kirankumargosu/helpmeshop/README.md

 # Help me Shop!
+With Help me Shop!, you will never miss anything from shopping again.
+Help me Shop! reads your expenses sheet (from Google) and predicts your next shopping list.

+# How it works
+The prerequisite is that all the recursive purchases are recorded into a Google spreadsheet.
+Help me Shop! reads your existing purchase list and applies a certain degree of Machine Learning and predicts the next shopping list.

+# How it looks

+# Modules
 ```
 - Authenticator Package - for OAuth Authentication
 - InventorAPI Package - currently only a placeholder